lowcodeunit/public-web-docs/docs/introduction/overview.md

 ## Code and Deploy

-The first step is to [sign up for LowCodeUnit](https://www.lowcodeunit.com/dashboard), then you'll [connect GitHub](./getting-started/create-first-project) and deploy your projects.
+Developed as a complete micro-frontend platform, LowCodeUnit makes the deployment of your next JAMStack, legacy, and single page applications straightforward.
+The first step is to [sign up for LowCodeUnit](https://www.lowcodeunit.com/dashboard), then you can deploy existing recipes from open source or [connect GitHub](./getting-started/create-first-project) to deploy your own projects.
 There are a number of different ways to deploy your code from GitHub artifacts and NPM packages to zip files and site builders.

 ## Quickstarts

 ### Getting Started

 The [Getting Started](./getting-started/setup) guide will walk you through the basics of getting up and running with LowCodeUnit.
 Learn how to host applications, setup continuous integration, and configure your first micro frontends.

+### Javascript Frameworks

+No matter your flavor, the frameworks you use and love will work with LowCodeUnit.
+Try out [React](../guides/deploying/frameworks/react), [Svelte](../guides/deploying/frameworks/svelte-deployment), [Angular](../guides/deploying/frameworks/angular), or [Vue](../guides/deploying/frameworks/vue).

+### Staic Site Builders

+If your looking for something with a more rapid starting point checkout [React](../guides/deploying/frameworks/react) or [React](../guides/deploying/frameworks/react).

+### Framework Understanding

+Looking to better understand what we offer you can head over to our [Applications guide](../guides/applications/routes).

 <!--
 ### End-to-end IoT